mzazon/awesome-cloud-projects/aws/cost-allocation-chargeback-systems/cost-allocation-chargeback-systems.md

    echo "✅ Department budgets created with notifications"
    ```

+   These budgets monitor monthly spending for each department and trigger notifications when actual costs exceed 75-80% of the allocated budget.
+The early warning system enables proactive cost management and helps prevent unexpected budget overruns.

 5. **Create Cost Allocation Processing Lambda**:

-   Lambda functions provide serverless compute capabilities for automating cost allocation processes.
-This function will query the Cost Explorer API to retrieve department-specific cost data, process it into chargeback reports, and distribute the results to stakeholders.
-The serverless model ensures cost-effective execution that scales with your organization's needs while maintaining consistent processing schedules.
+   AWS Lambda provides serverless compute capabilities for automating cost allocation processes without the overhead of managing servers.
+The Lambda function will query the Cost Explorer API to retrieve department-specific cost data, process it into structured chargeback reports, and distribute summaries to stakeholders.
+This serverless approach ensures cost-effective execution that scales automatically with your organization's needs while maintaining consistent processing schedules.

    ```bash
    # Create IAM role for Lambda function